 The term “WORKING HOURS,” as used in Table 109.05-1, includes only those hours the equipment is actually in operation performing force account work; apply the factor, as determined above, to these actual working hours only.
 Calculate compensation for any idle time according to 109.05.C.4.c without application of the factor.

+The Department will pay as working equipment for the entire Workday equipment used intermittently during the Workday.
+The following criteria qualify for intermittently used equipment: